leireriel/react-exercises/README.md

 # Hi!
-This is my repo with learning exercises of #React
+This is my repo with #reactJS learning exercises

-## To see exercises you can uncomment some code on index.js
+## To see the exercises in your browser:

 First, run